Slicer/Slicer/Docs/developer_guide/script_repository/sequences.md

 ### Plot segments average intensity over time

-This code snippet can be used to plot average intensity in speficic regions (designated using segments in a segmentation node) of a volume sequence over time.
+This code snippet can be used to plot average intensity in specific regions (designated using segments in a segmentation node) of a volume sequence over time.

 ```python
 # inputs